paralab/Saena_Public/README.md

 `https://software.seek.intel.com/performance-libraries`

-If install MKL separate form the intel compilers, then envirronment variable `MKLROOT` should be set to where `MKL` is installed.
+After installing MKL (so not using the intel compiler), then environment variable `MKLROOT` should be set to where `MKL` is installed.

 ## Installation instructions to use Saena as a stand-alone solver